-§16-2P-4.
+§16-2Q-4.
 Detectable heartbeat; penalties; exceptions.

-1 (a) Except as provided in subsection (b) of this section, no person shall knowingly and 2 purposefully perform or induce an abortion on a pregnant woman before determining in 3 accordance with §16-2P-3(a) of this code whether the unborn human individual the pregnant 4 woman is carrying has a detectable heartbeat.
+1 (a) Except as provided in subsection (b) of this section, no person shall knowingly and 2 purposefully perform or induce an abortion on a pregnant woman before determining in 3 accordance with §16-2Q-3(a) of this code whether the unborn human individual the pregnant 4 woman is carrying has a detectable heartbeat.
 5 Whoever violates this subsection of performing or inducing an abortion before determining 6 whether there is a detectable fetal heartbeat is guilty of a felony and, upon conviction, shall be 7 fined not more than \$10,000 or confined in a state correctional facility for not less than one year 8 nor more than two years, or both fined and confined.
 9 (b) Subsection (a) of this section does not apply to a physician who performs or induces 10 the abortion if the physician believes that a medical emergency exists that prevents compliance 11 with that subsection.
 12 (c) A physician who performs or induces an abortion on a pregnant woman based on the 13 exception in subsection (b) of this section shall make written notations in the pregnant woman's 14 medical records of both of the following: 15 (1) The physician's belief that a medical emergency necessitating the abortion existed; 16 and 17 (2) The medical condition of the pregnant woman that assertedly prevented compliance 18 with subsection (a) of this section.
 19 For at least seven years from the date the notations are made, the physician shall maintain 20 in the physician's own records a copy of the notations.
-21 (d) A person is not in violation of subsection (a) of this section if the person acts in
+21 (d) A person is not in violation of subsection (a) of this section if the person acts in 22 accordance with §16-2Q-3(a) of this code and the method used to determine the presence of a 23 fetal heartbeat does not reveal a fetal heartbeat.

-§16-2P-5.
+§16-2Q-5.
 Heartbeat; notification; acknowledgment; penalties.

-(a) If a person who intends to perform or induce an abortion on a pregnant woman has determined, under §16-2P-3 of this code, that the unborn human individual the pregnant woman is carrying has a detectable heartbeat, the person shall not, except as provided in subsection (b) of this section, perform or induce the abortion until all of the following requirements have been met and at least 24 hours have elapsed after the last of these requirements is met:
+(a) If a person who intends to perform or induce an abortion on a pregnant woman has determined, under §16-2Q-3 of this code, that the unborn human individual the pregnant woman is carrying has a detectable heartbeat, the person shall not, except as provided in subsection (b) of this section, perform or induce the abortion until all of the following requirements have been met and at least 24 hours have elapsed after the last of these requirements is met: